TheCodeGeek-PPE/ancel-tester/README.md

-# Ancel BA101 Battery Tester serial data parser
+# Ancel BA101 Battery Tester serial data parser app

 The Ancel BA101 lead-acid Battery Tester is an easy to use and versatile lead-acid battery tester for car, UPS or other similar batteries.
 The tester has a mini-USB serial output port which can be used to log and report the measured test data.
 Unfortunately the software that it comes with is proprietary, closed source, runs only on Windows and it cannot be downloaded without making an account on the Ancel website.

-This repo proposes a platform agnostic python3 script which connects to a serial port, receives the data from the Ancel BA101 Battery Tester and displays it in the terminal so that it can be logged and/or printed as needed.
+This repo builds on ancel-tester written by SilverGreen93, which proposes a platform agnostic python3 script which connects to a serial port, receives the data from the Ancel BA101 Battery Tester and displays it in the terminal so that it can be logged and/or printed as needed.
+It has been included for reference.

+This app will detect active COM ports on the computer, simplifying COM port selection.

-It can be run directly on both Windows and Linux.
+It can be run directly on Windows and Linux (not tested).

 Read the Ancel BA101 manual here: [Ancel_BA101_User_manual.pdf](Ancel_BA101_User_manual.pdf)